 Security deposit is due via credit card on the premises.

 SERVICE ON REQUEST (please enquire with us when booking)

 - Extra domestic help (house cleaning, washing and ironing): EUR 15 per hour

 - Typical Tuscan meal on your first evening, after a long trip: EUR 35 per person.
 (The meal includes a starter, a pasta-dish, salad and pecorino cheese, fruit or fruit salad with ricarelli -local almond biscuits- to finish, plus bread and 1 bottle of white or red wine for up to four adults).

 - Private cook for dinners during your stay: EUR 15 per hour (for shopping time and cooking) plus the expenses, available from Monday to Saturday.
 Advanced booking is required.

-- First shopping: EUR 100 (expenses for a few basics and shopping time included).
-The shopping list includes: bread, butter, jam, eggs, 2 litres milk, 1 packet Earl Grey tea, 1 packet, coffee, natural yoghurt, orange juice, 2 kg fruits of the season, 2 kg pasta (noodles), 2 jars tomato sauce, 1 large piece fresh parmesan cheese, salad and tomatoes, extra vergin olive oil, 4 litres mineral water, 3 bottles of beer, dishwasher detergent.
+- First shopping: EUR 110 (expenses for a few basics and shopping time included).
+The shopping list includes: Bread, butter, jam, 12 eggs, 2 litre milk, 1 packet Earl Grey Tea, 1 packet coffee, natural yoghurt, orange juice, 2 kg fruit of the season, 2 kg pasta (noodles), 2 jar tomato sauce, 1 piece of parmesan cheese, salad and tomatoes, extra virgin olive oil, 4 litres mineral water, 3 bottles of beer.